What’s the longest-running West End musical?

 Performed over 7,000 times between 1984 and 2002, Starlight Express is a musical jam-packed with roller-skating.
 In the show, cast members skated around the Apollo Victoria Theatre in a renovated auditorium just for the production.
 The show tells the story of Rusty, a young steam-engine who is never used but wants to race in a championship against modern machines that are much more powerful.
 The original cast included Stephanie Lawrence and Frances Ruffelle.
 Currently, Starlight Express is performed at a specially-built theatre in Germany, where it is the country’s longest-running musical.

 6: The Lion King (19th October 1999 – present)

 Mamma Mia has been entertaining audiences with the feel-good hits of ABBA since 1999.
 Before her wedding to Sky, Sophie cunningly sends separate invitations to her three potential fathers to come to her wedding without her mother knowing.
 When Donna realises her previous lovers are on the island, Sophie undergoes her own detective work to slyly realise her dreams of finding out who her father is before her wedding day a success.
-With songs including “Take A Chance on Me” and “Super Trouper”, the show will celebrate its 20th anniversary on 6th April 2019.
+With songs including “Take A Chance on Me” and “Super Trouper”, the show celebrated its 20th anniversary at the Novello Theatre on 6th April 2019.

 4: Cats (11th May 1981 – 11th May 2002)